meancode/mt-plugin-anythingslider/README.md

-# MT-AnythingSlider 1.3.5
+# MT-AnythingSlider 1.1

 From the [AnythingSlider README](http://github.com/dcneiner/AnythingSlider):

 > This new AnythingSlider is an attempt at bringing together the functionality of all of those previous (on CSS-Tricks) sliders and adding new features.
 In other words, to create a really “full featured” slider that could be widely useful.
 This is the first time (on CSS-Tricks) that one of these sliders is an actual plugin as well, which should make implementing it and customizing it much easier.
 Keep reading [on GitHub](http://github.com/dcneiner/AnythingSlider) and [CSS-Tricks](http://css-tricks.com/anythingslider-jquery-plugin/).

-Added functionality from Dean Sofer's 1.3.5 [fork](http://github.com/ProLoser/AnythingSlider).
+> Added features and functionality from Dean Sofer's 1.3.5 [AnythingSlider fork](http://github.com/ProLoser/AnythingSlider).

-Now you can easily use AnythingSlider in Movable Type with this plugin!
+**Now you can easily use AnythingSlider in Movable Type with this plugin**!

 # jQuery Plugin Overview